-Our aim is to provide our customers with the best and highest standards of products and services.
+Our aim is to provide our customers with the best and highest standard of products and services.
 However, even the best of intentions can sometimes go wrong.

 If you're reading this, it's likely that you've experienced one of those unfortunate occasions, where things have not gone as you would have expected and for that we are sorry.

 This document explains how we will deal with your complaint.
 It also tells you what you can do if you're not satisfied with how your complaint has been resolved.